-I have so far visited over thirty countries and lived in four continents.
+I have so far visited over forty countries and lived in four continents.
 I have a full-time job as an Analyst in Downtown Toronto and I travel the world with my Nigerian passport.
 When not traveling, I like finding new spots around town and sharing cocktails and moments with friends.

 One thing unites all: a yearning to live a full life